24/06 - Jimmy Sutton will join Mansfield when his contract expires at the end of the month.

 15/11 - It is reported that other players (whose transfers are expiring in the summer) are considering asking for a "loyalty bonus" too.
 Robson claims "all I want at Newcastle is security.
 I have been contemplating whether to do this for about six weeks and now I have done it I'm determined to carry it through.
 I have brought it up before inside the club and nothing has been done.
 That is why I decided to hold a press conference.
 I know that other players feel as I do".

-21/11 - D1: Tottenham 1 Newcastle 2 - United get some pride back with an excellent victory in a magnificent game against second placed Spurs.
-Craig opens the scoring with a 25-yard screamer into the top of the net and United make a number of other decent chances before a diving header from Gibb doubles their advantage.
-Almost immediately Chivers pulls one back and it requires a brave defensive display to prevent The Cockerels getting back on level terms.
+21/11 - D1: Tottenham 1 Newcastle 2 - UNITED CRACK IN THUNDERBOLTS - United get some pride back with an excellent victory in a magnificent game against second-placed Spurs.
+Newcastle take a two-goal lead and although Spurs pull one back, a brave defensive display in the last thirty minutes prevents the Cockerels getting back on level terms.

 23/11 - After talking with the PFA, Robson decides against putting in a written transfer request.